GSA/digitalgov.gov/content/posts/2014-05-22-how-to-make-a-mobile-paper-prototype.md

 ---
-url: /2014/05/22/how-to-make-a-mobile-paper-prototype/
 date: 2014-05-22 1:00:44 -0400
 title: How to Make a Mobile Paper Prototype
 summary: 'What if a single piece of paper could make your mobile app work 20% better?
 It&rsquo;s hard to imagine something as unimpressive as paper influencing our 21st century smartphones, but it&rsquo;s true.
-Well before we get into the design and coding phases, we can show customers a'
+Well before we get into the design and coding phases, we can show customers'
 authors:
   - jonathan-rubin
 categories:
   - Design
   - Mobile
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - GSA